Teenagers (13-17 years) Preparing for PIP

 You will then be sent a ‘How Your Disability Affects You’ form to complete.

-You’ll be asked questions about your ability to carry out activities and how your SMA affects your daily life.
+You will be asked questions about your ability to carry out activities and how your SMA affects your daily life.

-You’ll get a letter some time after this that will tell you whether you’ll get PIP.
-If you do, you’ll be told how much you’ll get and the date it will be reviewed – so that you continue to get the right support.
-If your application is turned down, you can appeal.
-You can find out more about how to appeal.
+You will get a letter some time after this that will tell you if you will get PIP.
+If you do, you will be told how much you will get and the date it will be reviewed.
+This is so that you continue to get the right support.